Recap: Power Rangers Ninja Steel, Episode 19 – Helping Hand

 Sarah returns home and asks her mom if maybe she can help finish fixing her hoverboard.
 She apologizes for flipping out at her earlier.

-Back at school, Victor and Monty haven’t found gold with their Mighty Mag yet.
+Back at school, Victor and Monty haven’t found gold with their Mega Mag yet.
 Victor turns it up to full blast for one last shot.

 Meanwhile, Redbot and Mick have found an asteroid with some Ninja Steel.

-But suddenly, the Mighty Mag attracts all the Ninja Stars.
+But suddenly, the Mega Mag attracts all the Ninja Stars.
 With a Buzzcam catching the whole scene, Galvanax and Madame Odius pop down to Earth to collect them.
 But no Power Stars.

 Galvanax tells Madame Odius to take Victor and Monty to the ship.
 Galvanax then turns to the Galaxy Warriors audience to tell them he will finally be able to get the Power Stars.